 Youth must be enrolled in the current year's Special Garden Project to exhibit.
-The 2022 Special Gardening Project is focused on the Rubenza Cosmos.
+The 2023 Special Gardening Project is focused on Mrs. Burns' Lemon Basil.

 +G-775-001 Special Garden Project Educational Exhibit (SF109)-Educational exhibit based on what was learned from the project.
 Present information on a poster 14 X 22 inches either vertical or horizontal arrangement or in a clear plastic report cover.
-The 4-H member's name, age, full address, and county must be on the back of the poster or report cover.
+The 4-H member's name, age, and county must be on the back of the poster or report cover.

-G-775-002 Special Garden Project Fresh Cut Flowers or Harvested Vegetables (SF109)-The current year's Special Garden Project fresh cut flowers or harvested vegetables should be entered in this class.
+G-775-002 Special Garden Project Fresh Cut Flowers, Herbs, or Harvested Vegetables (SF109)- The current year's Special Garden Project fresh cut flowers or harvested vegetables should be entered in this class.
 Refer to classes 001-045 for quantity to exhibit if special garden project is a fresh cut flower.
 Score Sheet SF106.
 Refer to classes 201-252 for quantity to exhibit if special garden project is a vegetable.
 Score Sheet SF 108.
+Flowers and herbs must be cut not potted.